AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_ML_Dynamic_Threshold.md

 🔢 **ML Threshold = AVG − 2**

 🔍 **AVG** is a smoothed ~20‑minute acoustic baseline.
-🔍 It ensures the ML threshold stays stable and predictable, while **AdBuster ML continues to detect ads, spikes and anomalies using the trained model (`ad_detector.pkl`).**
+🔍 It keeps the ML threshold stable and predictable, while **AdBuster ML continues to detect ads, spikes and anomalies using the trained model (`ad_detector.pkl`).**

 ---